 (3) The Research Networks provide flexible, thematic vehicles for the research units to work under one theme and to move towards joint building demonstrators.
 They address shared key research challenges in an inter-disciplinary manner, and also ensure that the work is relevant to the most important architectural applications:

-Reserach Network 1: IntCDC for multi-storey buildings (left), Reserach Network 2: IntCDC for long-span buildings (right)
+RN 1: IntCDC for multi-storey buildings (left), RN 2: IntCDC for long-span buildings (center), RN 3: IntCDC for existing building stock extension (right)

 Creating long-term excellence, inclusiveness and diversity

 We strive to build a diverse and inclusive research environment and thus strongly support equal opportunity across gender, ethnicity, nationality, physical ability and social background for all career stages.
 We aim to attract and train the next generation of leaders in the field of IntCDC and thus intensely promote early career researchers and foster early academic independence.
 The Cluster will be home to several new professorships, multiple independent junior research groups, almost 100 doctoral and postdoctoral researchers, as well as many international exchange researchers.
 We will establish a Graduate School of Advanced Research in Integrative Computational Design and Construction, which offers individualised training, “blue sky” grants, international mobility grants and industry secondments.
 Our researchers will also engage IntCDC’s findings in multifaceted teaching opportunities.